shenghaoyang/e131_blinkt/README.md

 # WARNING: EXPERIMENTAL

-- This is a _toy project_ to learn about systemd, the new gpio character device, E1.31, C++, and scons.
+- This is a _toy project_ to learn about systemd, E1.31, C++, and scons.

 - The quality of this piece of software is embarrassingly sub-par.